 Learn more about → Prototype Model

 (V) Software Outsourcing

-In simple words, Software Outsourcing or Software Development Outsourcing describes a situation where an organization chooses to hire a software development company to carry out software development tasks.
+In simple words, Software Outsourcing or Software Development Outsourcing describes a situation where an organization chooses to hire a software development team to carry out software development tasks.
 Software Outsourcing is the practice of handing over the control of specific business projects and responsibilities to a third-party vendor that is qualified and capable of handling them.

 Types of Software Outsourcing

 There are multiple ways for an organization to outsource its software development project to software development companies across the globe.
 These software development companies can be on-shore, off-shore, or near-shore.